mindplay-dk/sql/README.md

   * Schema abstraction with bi-directional conversions between PHP data-types/objects and relational data.
   * An abstraction over `PDO` adding support for `array` values with PDO-style `:name` placeholders.
   * Streaming iteration of query results enabling you to process results in arbitrary-size batches.
-  * On-fly-fly mapping of functions against individual records, or batches of records.
+  * On-the-fly mapping of functions against individual records, or batches of records.
   * **NOT** an object/relational-mapper.

 An important non-goal of this project is the ability to switch from one database technology to another -